betaglot/plantabeta/docs/reference/Environment/Placeholder_EnvironmentProfile.md

         <img height="350" width="350" src="/EnvironmentPhoto.png"/>
     </div>
     <div style="margin: 5px; width: 50%">
         <p >Description of EnvironmentElement.
-How the EnvironmentElement got its name.
+How the <envi>EnvironmentElement </envi>got its name.
 Common misconceptions about the EnvironmentElement.
-How to differentiate this EnvironmentElement from another similar EnvironmentElement</p>
+How to differentiate this <envi>EnvironmentElement </envi>from another similar EnvironmentElement</p>
     </div>
 </div>